pytorchbearer/torchbearer/docs/examples/gan.rst

    :language: python
    :lines: 19-29

-We then define a number of state keys for convenience.
+We then define a number of state keys for convenience using :func:`.state_key`.
 This is optional, however, it automatically avoids key conflicts.

 .. literalinclude:: /_static/examples/gan.py
    :language: python